tristanpendergrass/idle-game/README.md

 # Todos

 ## Version 0.4
-- [ ] Refactor Effect to come from module similar to Icon.
-All creator functions in this file, no file should create its own Effects
-- [ ] Use Resource.Amount in place of Int in all the places
-  - [ ] Or not, if this doesn't make sense
-- [ ] Refactor getAllMods and getAllIntervalMods so they're not two separate functions.
-Also it should not be possible that the mods for e.g. chore thresholds are commented out but still appear in UI, UI and effect should be drawn from same place
-- [ ] Refactor most things that configure Mod to instead configure Mod or IntervalMod.
-In fact make a union type called Mod that has both, only in a few places do we need to specify one or the other.
-Or just combine into one type and do nothing for Effects if its an interval mod?
-- [ ] Make resource preservation mod work.
-Change gain resource to have a % chance to not happen that defaults to 0
-  - [ ] Modify definition of gain resource to have preservation chance
-  - [ ] Add shop upgrade for this or mastery or something
+- [ ] Feature: Syllabus for each class
-- [ ] Skill: Wild Magic
 - [ ] Feature: Tuition to unlock classes
 - [ ] Feature: Regenerate after losing combat
 - [ ] Purchase Diploma & Certificate of Completion in shop when completing all classes and *everything*
-- [ ] Feature: Syllabus for each class
 - [ ] Feature: Changelog
 - [ ] Feature: Tutorial?
 - [ ] Feature: get mail?
+- [ ] Skill: Wild Magic
+- [x] Tech stuff: Make resource preservation mod work.
+Change gain resource to have a % chance to not happen that defaults to 0
+  - [x] Modify definition of gain resource to have preservation chance
+  - [x] Add shop upgrade for this or mastery or something

 ## Future
 ### Bugs